-Published Monday, 17th December 2018 in Crop Services news
+Published Monday, 17th December 2018 in Soils And Crop news

 After a challenging 2018 for arable farmers across Scotland, SRUC and AHDB will once more offer advice on planning for the year ahead at next month’s Agronomy workshops.

 These free annual workshops, joint-funded by the Farm Advisory Service (FAS) and AHDB, give growers the chance to hear from specialist speakers who will offer guidance on key issues such as varieties, markets, fungicide performance and soil health.